 So I did some research, and I learned that Grand Falls is half man-made and half naturally formed.
 As early as the 1870s, settlers in this railroad boomtown were regularly visiting Grand Falls for rest and recreation.
 Grand Falls was a naturally occurring waterfall at this time- as the natural course of Shoal Creek cascaded over a massive chert ledge.

 In 1891, a man-made dam was added just above the natural falls.
 This dam was connected to a hydroelectric power plant that produced electricity for Joplin and the surrounding communities of turn-of-the-century Missouri.
 Although that powerplant has long since fallen into ruin, the dam’s ledge remains, adding height and visual interest to the waterfall.

 As you can tell from this list of things to do, it’s hard to waste a day spent in the serene and relaxing environment of this wide Missouri waterfall.
-Although it may not be in as impressive as the largest waterfall in other states, there is so much to do in the immediate vicinity of this waterfall that I think that it is well worth visiting.
+Although it may not be as impressive as the largest waterfall in other states, there is so much to do in the immediate vicinity of this waterfall (including Red Oak II – a little-known ghost town turned art exhibit) that I think that it is well worth visiting.

 If you liked this post, you might also enjoy my guide to interesting things to do in Joplin, MO.

 Artist, digital nomad, and highly sensitive person, Lynli started traveling full time as a digital nomad in 2018.
 Writer and Illustrator by day, remote-destination explorer by other-days, Lynli is passionate about pushing the boundaries of her own comfort zone, exploring the world as a plus size, one-bag traveler, and journaling it all on WanderBig.com